gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ## Aggregation

-To turn the data into an `AnnData` object, we can do count the transcript inside each cell, and/or average each channel intensity inside each cell boundary.
+This **mandatory** step turns the data into an `AnnData` object.
+We can count the transcript inside each cell, and/or average each channel intensity inside each cell boundary.

 !!! info
     The `--gene-column` option below tells which column contains the gene names inside the transcript dataframe.
 If you don't know it, you can look to [our configs](https://github.com/gustaveroussy/sopa/tree/master/workflow/config) to find the right `gene-column` corresponding to your machine.